Amazing Gaithersburg: Astronomy, Earth Wobble and Aerospace Adventure

 - Carloforte, Sardinia, Italy

 Charjui was cut off in World War I, but the telescope continued to record information until 1919.
-After WWI, the USSR built a replacement for it in Samarkand and continued measurements from there.
+After WWI, the USSR built a replacement for it in Samarkand.
 Five stations recorded information from 1899 until 1914 or as late as 1982, when computer technology subsumed the functions of the observatories.

 The combined telescopes’ information database is relevant and useful, beginning from the 19th century, now in its third century of use.
 It has been applied to determine that the wobble in the Earth’s north-south axis causes it to draw its own large circle once every 26,000 years.